CLNEulalia/Heroku-Atlas-Deployment/README.md

 > console.log(process.env)
 ```

-> NOTE: What are some of the listed variables?
-Why would they be stored here?
+- _Question:_ What are some of the listed variables?
+Why would they be stored
+  here?

 You can create a new environmental variable in the terminal too! (terminal, not
 node!)